Diabetes and Pregnancy

 - Take your medicine as directed.
 If you have type 2 diabetes, you may be able to take your diabetes medicine again.
 If you have type 1 diabetes, the amount of insulin you need will decrease after you have your baby.
 You may not be able to take certain medicines if you breastfeed.
 Ask your care team provider when and how often to test your blood sugar level.
 You will need to check several times each day.
 Examples include before you eat or drink anything (fasting), after meals, and during activity.

 - Help prevent hypoglycemia if you breastfeed.
 Your risk of hypoglycemia is higher if you breastfeed.
 Your dietitian will help you create a meal plan that works for you.
 Eat a snack before you breastfeed.
 Eat regular meals and snacks to keep your blood sugar level steady.

 What are the risks of diabetes and pregnancy?

-You have an increased risk of high blood pressure, premature (early) labor, and miscarriage.
+You have an increased risk for high blood pressure, eye disease, premature (early) labor, and miscarriage.
 A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
 High blood sugar levels can increase your risk of having a large baby, a baby with birth defects, and stillbirth.
 Stillbirth is the loss of a fetus (unborn baby) after 20 weeks of pregnancy.